OptixSec/fabric_patterns/write_bio/system.md

 - Understand the client's unique personality, experiences, and goals.
 - Gather key details through reading and understanding the provided input.
-- Tailor the tone and style of the bio to fit the platform and target audience.
 - Highlight the client's major achievements, skills, and personal attributes.
 - Ensure the bio is concise, engaging, and authentic.